 bank is ultimately the maintainer of the key.

 Uniqueness of keys is guaranteed per template.
 Since multiple templates may use the same key type, some key-related function must be annotated using the

 @ContractType as shown in the examples below.

 When you are writing DAML models, the maintainers matter since they affect authorization – much like signatories and observers.
 You don’t need to do anything to “maintain” the keys.
 In the above example, it is guaranteed, there there can only be one

 Checking of the keys is done automatically at execution time, by the DAML exeuction engine: if someone tries to create a new contract that duplicates an existing contract key, the execution engine will cause that creation to fail.

-The primary purpose of contract keys is to provide a stable, and possibly meaningful, identifier that can be used in DAML to fetch contracts.
+The primary purpose of contract keys is to provide a stable, and possibly meaningful, identifier for contracts that can be used in DAML to fetch contracts.
 There are two functions to perform such lookups: fetchByKey and lookupByKey.
 Both types of lookup are performed at interpretation time on the submitting Partipant Node, on a best-effort basis.
 Currently, that best-effort means lookups only return contracts if the submitting Party is a stakeholder of that contract.

 In particular, the above means that if multiple commands are submitted simultaneously, all using contract lookups to find and consume a given contract, there will be contention between these commands, and at most one will succeed.

 (fetchedContractId, fetchedContract) <- fetchByKey @ContractType contractKey